The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 71.0%, 360 basis points worse than the prior-year quarter.
-Operating margin was 6.1%, 420 basis points worse than the prior-year quarter.
-Net margin was 4.5%, 320 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 68.6%, 210 basis points worse than the prior-year quarter.
+Operating margin was 2.0%, 600 basis points worse than the prior-year quarter.
+Net margin was 5.2%, 80 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

 Software and computerized services are being consumed in radically different ways, on new and increasingly mobile devices.
 Many old leaders will be left behind.
 Whether or not PROS Holdings makes the coming cut, you should check out the company that Motley Fool analysts expect to lead the pack in "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.